coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Contextual Equivalence.md

 ## For the simply typed calculus
 We are only interested in typeable terms, meaning we must take type environments into account.
 We redefine eta-conversion with this in mind:
 ![](Pasted%20image%2020231127143749.png)
+Simple: You can do eta-conversion if the type environment allows it.